Ares-Developers/Ares-docs/new/killingdrivers.rst

 conventional warhead like :tag:`ImmuneToPoison` as well as their veteran abilities, :tag:`AffectsAllies`, and :tag:`AffectsEnemies`.

+Whether this effect is applied when no conventional damage is dealt can be customized.
+See :ref:`wh-effects`.

 :tagdef:`[Warhead]KillDriver=boolean`
   Specifies whether this warhead kills the driver of the vehicle, instead of damaging the vehicle itself.
 The first passenger matching the vehicle's